 - When working on a Windows computer and choose to style fonts using the tool bar, make sure you have the printer font to match the design style you

 - Very small point sizes, especially small serif faces reversing out of tints, should be avoided.
 For fine serif type, try not to reverse smaller than 10 pt.
 Your job will print more clearly with sans serif reverses, as a rule.

-- Delete all unused colors from files.
+- Remove all unused swatches from the color palette.

 - Make sure all images are defined in CMYK format or PMS (Pantone) equivalent.

 - Remember that your monitor may not be color calibrated, so select colors using a Pantone Swatch Book as opposed to the way they appear on your monitor.

 - If your job is printing as a Spot Color job, make sure you use only the Spot Colors that are to be printed (printing separations is a good way to double check the colors that will print).

 - Remember, Pantone colors which have been converted to CMYK are not an exact match.
 Refer to a Solid to Process Pantone book for a visual representation of the process color.

 - When submitting a spot color job, make sure your spot colors are named the same in supporting files as in the page layout program.